javadr/negar-gui/README.md

 ## Git

-You can get latest stable changes from github server:
+You can retrieve the latest stable changes from the GitHub server:

     $ git clone https://github.com/javadr/negar-gui.git
     $ cd negar-gui